krakensecuritylabs/canisecure/_guides/strava.md

 ### Map visibility

-Further down in the Privacy Controls you can set your *Map Vsibility*.
+Further down in the Privacy Controls you can set your *Map Visibility*.
 This is a really important setting: It allows you do obfuscate the starting point of your activities, and ensures that - even if your activites are public - no one can gain your exact address from your Strava activities.

 ![](/assets/images/strava_map_visibility.png)